Directly to the content

 What is the NMN serum?

-What if there was a way to not only slow down the ageing process of our skin, but even partially reverse it?
-This question has preoccupied scientists for decades, and although the fountain of youth remains a myth, novel approaches such as NMN (nicotinamide mononucleotide) could bring the promise of more youthful skin within reach.
-But what is behind this potent molecule and how exactly can it work as a skin serum to combat wrinkles and UV damage?
+What if there were a way to not only slow down the aging process of our skin but even partially reverse it?
+This question has occupied scientists for decades, and although the fountain of youth remains a myth, novel approaches like NMN (Nicotinamide Mononucleotide) could bring the promise of more youthful skin within reach.
+But what is behind this potent molecule, and how exactly can it act as a skin serum against wrinkles and UV damage?

-In this article, we give you an in-depth look at the science behind skin ageing and what methods exist to stop or possibly reverse it.
+In this article, we provide you with an in-depth look at the science behind skin aging and the methods that exist to stop or possibly reverse it.

-A key aspect of skin ageing is the decrease in the production of collagen, a structural protein responsible for the skin's firmness and elasticity.
-Over time, this decline leads to thinner, sagging skin that is no longer able to recover sufficiently from damage.
+A central aspect of skin aging is the decrease in the production of collagen, a structural protein responsible for the strength and elasticity of the skin.
+Over time, this decline leads to thinner, sagging skin that is no longer able to recover adequately from damage.

-Sunlight - curse or blessing for the skin?
+Sunlight – a curse or a blessing for the skin?

-UV radiation not only causes direct DNA damage, but also promotes the formation of reactive oxygen species (ROS) , which cause oxidative stress.
-This oxidative stress damages cell membranes, proteins and even the mitochondria, the "powerhouses" of our cells, which are responsible for energy production.
-As we age, the skin's ability to recover from this damage decreases
+UV radiation not only causes direct DNA damage but also promotes the formation of reactive oxygen species (ROS), which cause oxidative stress.
+This oxidative stress damages cell membranes, proteins, and even the mitochondria, the “powerhouses” of our cells, responsible for energy production.
+As we age, the skin's ability to recover from these damages decreases.

 Collagen production in old age

-Collagenis the most abundant protein in the skin and, together with elastin and hyaluronic acid, forms the scaffolding that gives the skin its structure and elasticity.
+Collagen is the most abundant protein in the skin and, together with elastin and hyaluronic acid, forms the framework that gives the skin its structure and elasticity.
 Collagen production peaks in the late teenage years and then gradually begins to decline.
-After the age of 30, the skin loses a little of its ability to produce collagen each year.
-In thisstudy , the scientists investigated how the skin of 18-29 year olds differs from the skin of 80 year olds.
-The result: the 80-year-olds had a reduction of around 75% in collagen production.
-In addition, the fibroblasts (the cells that form collagen) were also significantly less present.
+From the age of 30, the skin loses a little of its ability to produce collagen each year.
+In this study, scientists examined how the skin of 18-29 year olds differs from that of 80 year olds.
+The result: the 80 year olds had a reduction of about 75% in collagen production.
+Additionally, the fibroblasts (the cells that produce collagen) were also significantly less present.

-As collagen production decreases, the skin loses its ability to retain moisture and repair damage.
-This leads to thinning of the dermis (the middle layer of the skin), reduced elasticity and the formation of wrinkles.
-Supporting collagen production is therefore a key element in strengthening the skin from the inside out.
-Studies have shown that collagen peptides, which can be easily obtained from food, are effective.
-You can find out more about this in our article on collagen.
+With decreasing collagen production, the skin loses its ability to retain moisture and repair damage.
+This leads to thinning of the dermis (the middle layer of skin), reduced elasticity, and the formation of wrinkles.
+Supporting collagen production is therefore a key element in strengthening the skin from within.
+Studies have shown that collagen peptides, which can be easily consumed through food or as collagen powder as a dietary supplement, are effective.
+You can learn more about this in our article on collagen.

 Mitochondria: How the powerhouses of cells change with age

-Mitochondrial function is affected by a variety of factors, including oxidative stress caused by UV radiation and other environmental factors.
-Damaged mitochondria can no longer effectively produce energy in the form of ATP (adenosine triphosphate), which leads to an accumulation of cell damage and accelerates the ageing process.
+The functionality of mitochondria is influenced by a variety of factors, including oxidative stress caused by UV radiation and other environmental factors.
+Damaged mitochondria can no longer effectively produce energy in the form of ATP (adenosine triphosphate), leading to an accumulation of cellular damage and accelerating the aging process.

 NAD metabolism as the key to better mitochondria

-NAD (nicotinamide adenine dinucleotide)is a coenzyme found in every cell of the body and plays a central role in energy metabolism and mitochondrial function.
-It is crucial for the activity of sirtuins, enzymes that regulate the ageing process and promote the repair of DNA damage.
-Dr. David Sinclairis one of the most renowned researchers in this field and has made a significant contribution to the longevity world with his research on sirtuins and resveratrol .
+NAD (Nicotinamide Adenine Dinucleotide) is a coenzyme found in every cell of the body and plays a central role in energy metabolism and mitochondrial function.
+It is crucial for the activity of sirtuins, enzymes that regulate the aging process and promote the repair of DNA damage.
+Dr. David Sinclair is one of the most renowned researchers in this field and has made a significant contribution to the longevity world with his research on sirtuins and resveratrol.

-With increasing age, NAD levels in the body decrease, leading to a reduction in mitochondrial function and accelerated ageing.
-Restoring NAD levels in the body is therefore seen as a promising strategy to improve mitochondrial function and slow down the ageing process.
-Various precursor molecules of NAD come into question here,z.B .
-Nicotinamid-Ribosid .
+As we age, the NAD levels in the body decrease, leading to a reduction in mitochondrial function and accelerated skin aging.
+Restoring NAD levels in the body is therefore considered a promising strategy to improve mitochondrial function and slow down the aging process.
+This is where various precursor molecules of NAD come into play, z.B.
+Nicotinamide Riboside.

 NAD metabolism and the skin

-NAD metabolism is particularly relevant for the skin, as the skin cells have a high energy requirement in order to regenerate and repair damage.
-Among others, the American physician and longevity expert Dr. Peter Attiapointed out in the Huberman Podcast that an increase in NAD levels can protect skin cells from oxidative stress and thus possibly stop skin ageing.
+The NAD metabolism is particularly relevant for the skin, as the skin cells have a high energy demand to regenerate and repair damage.
+Among others, the American doctor and longevity expert Dr. Peter Attia pointed out in the Huberman Podcast that an increase in NAD levels can protect skin cells from oxidative stress and thus possibly halt skin aging.

-NMN, a precursor of NAD+, has recently gained attention as a potent skin anti-ageing molecule.
-It is hypothesized thattopical application of NMN increases NAD levels in the skin, supporting mitochondrial function and cell regeneration.
+NMN, a precursor of NAD+, has recently gained attention as a potent skin anti-aging molecule .
+It is believed that the topical application of NMN increases NAD levels in the skin, thereby supporting mitochondrial function and cell regeneration.

-The combination of the NMN molecule and the Nobel Prize-based HSF™ technology starts right here:
+The combination of the molecule NMN and the Nobel Prize-based HSF™ technology addresses this issue:

-NAD metabolism is one of the most important areas of research for the longevity community.
-As the powerhouses of our cells, the mitochondria provide the energy for skin renewal, among other things.
-If the mitochondria become weaker, the skin can also recover more slowly.
+The NAD metabolism is one of the most important research points for the longevity community.
+The mitochondria serve as the power plants of our cells, providing energy for skin renewal, among other things.
+When the mitochondria weaken, the skin can also recover more slowly.

-In order to boost skin renewal, the mitochondria must remain efficient.
-This is where the NAD metabolism comes into play.
-Falling NAD levels in the cells are associated with poorer mitochondrial performance.
+To stimulate skin renewal, the mitochondria must remain efficient.
+This is where NAD metabolism comes into play.
+Decreasing NAD levels in the cells are associated with poorer mitochondrial performance.

-The molecule NMN as a concentrated serum for the skin intervenes in the NAD metabolism and was able to increase collagen production by up to 70% in one study.
-In the study, NMN helped to repair or possibly eliminate old skin cells more quickly and thus increase skin regeneration, giving the skin amore youthful appearance .
+The molecule NMN as a concentrated serum for the skin intervenes in the NAD metabolism and was able to increase collagen production by up to 70% in a study.
+NMN contributed in the investigation to repairing old skin cells or possibly eliminating them more quickly, thereby enhancing skin regeneration, which gives the skin a more youthful appearance.

-In addition, topical NMN has been shown to be effective in protecting the skin from the damaging effects of UVB radiation and reducing the formation of wrinkles.
-This could mean that NMN-based skincare products have a double effect : They not only combat the signs of skin ageing, but also offer protection against further damage caused by sun exposure.
+Additionally, topical NMN has proven effective in protecting the skin from the harmful effects of UVB radiation and reducing wrinkle formation.
+This could mean that NMN-based skincare products have a dual effect: they not only combat the signs of skin aging but also provide protection against further damage from sun exposure.

 HIF activation for younger skin

-HIF has proven to be a significant advance in the field of skin care.
-It not only promotes collagen production, but also improves the function of mitochondria - the "powerhouses" of cells - and reduces oxidative stress.
+HIF has proven to be a significant advancement in the field of skincare.
+It not only promotes collagen production but also improves the function of mitochondria – the "powerhouses" of the cells – and reduces oxidative stress.
 This protects the skin from environmental damage and improves its overall health.
-HIF is therefore a powerful regeneration mechanism for our skin .
-Unfortunately, this effective helper loses its power with age, which means that the skin can no longer renew itself as well.
+HIF is therefore a strong regeneration mechanism for our skin.
+Unfortunately, this effective helper loses its power with age, leading to the skin's reduced ability to renew itself.

-With the help of the latest Skincare Longevity technology, it is possible to prevent the breakdown of HIF.
-By not breaking down the molecule, it can act longer in the skin and thus reverse the visible signs of skin ageing.
+With the help of state-of-the-art skincare longevity technology, it is possible to prevent the breakdown of HIF.
+By not breaking down the molecule, it can act longer in the skin and thus reverse the visible signs of skin aging.

-The theory behind longevity molecules is an important building block, but clinical studies are much more exciting and meaningful.
-In a six-month, dermatologically controlled, single-blindstudy , HSF technology was found to achieve significant improvements in areas such as skin roughness, hydration and transepidermal water loss
+The theory behind longevity molecules is an important building block, but much more exciting and meaningful are clinical studies.
+In a six-month, dermatologically controlled, single-blind study, it was found that the HSF technology achieved significant improvements in areas such as skin roughness, hydration, and transepidermal water loss.

-To be more specific, the use of HSF resulted in a visible rejuvenation of the skin by several years.
-In addition, a panel of dermatologists and plastic surgeons confirmed a significant reduction in wrinkles after 6 weeks of use.
-The firmness, elasticity and moisture of the skin was also improved after the 6 weeks.95% of study participants reported high satisfaction rates and visible improvements in their skin appearance.
+To be more precise, the application of HSF led to a visible rejuvenation of the skin by several years.
+Additionally, a panel of dermatologists and plastic surgeons confirmed a significant reduction in wrinkles after 6 weeks of application.
+The firmness, elasticity, and moisture of the skin were also improved after the 6 weeks.
+95% of study participants reported high satisfaction rates and visible improvements in their skin appearance.

-The hypoxia-inducible factor (HIF) not only plays a role in skin ageing, but also in hereditary hair loss.
+The hypoxia-inducible factor (HIF) plays a role not only in skin aging but also in hereditary hair loss.
 For this reason, it was investigated whether HSF technology can also help with hereditary hair loss (alopecia).
 The results of the study were impressive.
-After 12 weeks, hair loss was halted or reduced in 88% of participants.
+After 12 weeks, hair loss was stopped or reduced in 88% of the participants.

 Sources